 #1 Customer Service Satisfaction (CSS)

-For example, enable a satisfaction form in your live chat asking customers to rate their customer service experience on a scale from “Great” to “Poor”.
+For example, if you use a live chat by HelpCrunch, you can enable a satisfaction survey form right in the widget asking clients to rate the experience on a scale from “Great” to “Poor”.

-You can measure CSS on an ongoing basis and observe the trends and patterns.
+You can measure the given customer satisfaction metric on an ongoing basis and observe the trends and patterns.
 As you gather data over time, you will see where improvements are in order.

-The great thing about CSS is that you can measure it on a regular basis without preparing and launching a special survey.
+The great thing about CSS is that you can collect it regularly without preparing and launching a special survey.

 #2 Net Promoter Score (NPS)